- Type of publication: Instruction Guide

 The selection of asset valuation and actuarial cost methods is viewed as a fundamental element of the funding policy of the plan administrator/employer provided to the actuary as part of the terms of engagement.
 An explanation of the methodology used to determine the asset, liability, and current service cost values should be provided in the report.

-Methods are not expected to change from one valuation to the other.
+Methods are not expected to change from one report to another.
 Any modification should be clearly disclosed in the actuarial report and include the rationale for the modification and its financial impact.

 2.7.1 Asset Valuation Method